Mickael-Roger/aws-architect/aws.md

         - IAM policy -> Apply to a group or role
         - ACL policy -> Apply to users in other aws account or to the public
         - Bucket policy -> Apply to a particular bucket
+- Static web hosting
+    - Amazon route 53 maps human readable domain names to static hosting bucket
+    - Ideal for failover solution
+    - Ideal to store and deliver static part like js, css or image from a web site

+### Glacier

+It's an archival storage type.
+Should NOT be used as a backup solution

+Archive are stored in a vault

+Vault lock feature -> When locked, data could not be changed for a period of time defined when locking is triggered

+Data retrieval (pricing varies)
+- Expedited : 1-5 minutes
+- Standard : 3-5 hours
+- Bulk : 5-12 hours